-Board approval is required, generally, for any work that will affect the exterior appearance of your unit, or that changes anything structural in your unit.
-This approval is required before any work begins.
-You start the approval process by submitting a variance request form (details below).
+Any work that will affect the exterior appearance of your unit, or that changes anything structural in your unit, requires board approval before any work begins.

 Work that requires a variance request also often requires a permit from Arlington County.
 Failure to secure permits can lead to fines and having to restore an area to the previous state and begin the work anew from the start.
 Here's a starting place for finding out about what kinds of work require an Arlington County permit